Abbott Laboratories (ABT) Shares Soar Above 1-Year High

-The stock of Abbott Laboratories (NYSE: ABT) has increased by 1.12 when compared to last closing price of 105.02.
-Despite this, the company has experienced a 4.44% gain in its stock price over the last five trading sessions.
+Abbott Laboratories (NYSE: ABT)’s stock price has soared by 0.50 in relation to previous closing price of 108.05.
+Nevertheless, the company has seen a gain of 2.25% in its stock price over the last five trading days.
 The Wall Street Journal reported on 06/12/23 that Abbott Labs Shuffles Finance Team with New CFO Appointment

 Is It Worth Investing in Abbott Laboratories (NYSE: ABT) Right Now?

-Abbott Laboratories (NYSE: ABT) has a higher price-to-earnings ratio of 32.19x compared to its average ratio. compared to its average ratio and a 36-month beta value of 0.66.
-Analysts have mixed views on the stock, with 13 analysts rating it as a “buy,” 5 as “overweight,” 7 as “hold,” and 1 as “sell.”
+Abbott Laboratories (NYSE: ABT) has a higher price-to-earnings ratio of 32.75x compared to its average ratio, and the 36-month beta value for ABT is at 0.66.
+Analysts have varying views on the stock, with 13 analysts rating it as a “buy,” 5 rating it as “overweight,” 7 as “hold,” and 1 as “sell.”

 Click Here to Download the FREE Report.